Syrian Kurds, allies to approve federal plan despite Turkey

 Yousef said: "We will certainly respond to any attack that the Turks mount against our forces."

-Kurdish officials say their autonomous system will guarantee the rights of all groups and become a blueprint for the kind of decentralized state needed to end the Syrian war.
+Kurdish officials say their autonomous system will guarantee the rights of all groups and become a blueprint for the kind of decentralised state needed to end the Syrian war.

 Some 30 million Kurds are estimated to live in Iran, Turkey, Iraq and in Syria.
 Kurdish groups have enjoyed autonomy in northern Iraq since the 1990s.